ducphamle2/Distributed-System-20192/week3/theoratical_exercises/answers.md

 Question 9:

 Question 10:
-	Daemon server: store endpoints of servers (the servers will register their endpoints or DNS to the daemon).
-The client will request to this service, asking to get the specific servers
+	Daemon server: store endpoints of servers (the servers will register their endpoints or DNS to the daemon endpoint table).
+The client will request to this service, asking to get the specific servers.
+The server processes must run continously
-	Superserver: Create sub servers for requested services.
-Each time a client makes a request, the superserver will create a sub server for this request to server the client.
+	Superserver: Servers also register their endpoints to the superserver for requested services, but the server processes can stop and wait.
+Each time a client makes a request, the chosen server will be called by the superserver and serve its request.